dan-holmes/CV/README.md

 A junior software developer with a strong set of technical, mathematical and commercial skills.

-Recently completed the Makers Academy development bootcamp to gain valuable industry skills such as object-oriented design, Agile methodologies and test driven development.
+Recently completed the Makers Academy bootcamp to gain skills in Javascript and Ruby using object-oriented design, Agile methodologies and test driven development.

 Previously worked as a Senior Analyst at Ocado Retail, supporting the marketing team with data led insight using SQL, Tableau, Python and R.

-Underpinning this practical experience is a proven academic record, including a 2:1 Bachelor degree in Mathematics and Computer Science from Durham University.
+Underpinning this practical experience is a proven academic record, including a 2:1 bachelor's degree in Mathematics and Computer Science from Durham University.

 ## Experience